cascadiajs/2013.cascadiajs.com/web-js-for-desktop-programmers_chani3.md

 ##Abstract

-Back when the web was young, and midi files were still cool, I was there.
-I had not just a website, but a server, hosting a couple of dozen sites for my community.
+Back when the web was young, and midi files were still cool, I had a website.
+And a server, too.
-But just as css was starting to show up, I got bored, shut down the server, and turned to desktop applications.
+But just as css showed up, I got bored, shut down the server, and turned to desktop applications.
 Now I've returned to find that the web has changed.
 A lot.

 While I'm still in the middle of this transition, I'd like to talk about some of the pitfalls I've encountered in server and client javascript, like: